 At this time, the restoration company triages the situation to determine the order of priorities and attention needed.
 This moment is critical for gathering information to ensure the damage is assessed and estimated correctly.

 The initial conversation can begin along the lines of: “Thank you for choosing to call us.
 We understand your property has experienced fire damage.
-I’d like to ask you a few questions that will help us assess the situation to begin the restoration process.”
+I’d like to ask you a few questions that will help us assess the situation to begin the fire damage restoration process.”

 Questions That Are Commonly Asked During the Initial Call:

 - When did the fire occur?